 Only fragments of the wreckage remain scattered on the scene.
 A taillight, a car seat latch, broken glass.

-The California Highway Patrol isn't sure yet why the crash on Sunday night occurred as there was no indication of alcohol or drug impairment, and weather was not thought to be a factor.
+The California Highway Patrol isn't yet sure why the crash occurred Sunday night as there was no indication of alcohol or drug impairment, and the weather is not thought to be a factor.

 "It might have been a little windy, the road might have been wet from a little rain early on, but nobody was having issues," said CHP officer Shannan Stiers.
 "It appears speed wasn't that big of a deal because witnesses were saying 65 maybe 75 miles an hour."

-Witnesses told the CHP that the car was traveling eastbound on State Route 152 weaving slightly and then suddenly veered across the center median, crossed the westbound lane and slammed into a tree.
+Witnesses told CHP the car was traveling eastbound on State Route 152 weaving slightly and then suddenly veered across the center median, crossed the westbound lane, and then slammed into a tree.

-The impact was so severe that the car was cut in half, officials said.
-All four occupants were killed instantly.
+The impact was so severe the car was cut in half.
+All four of the people inside were killed instantly.